 20 mussels will be sampled from each specific sampling location; hemolymph samples will be taken on site, cryopreserved in liquid nitrogen, and returned to the lab for storage (-70 C) and assay of DNA damage.
 A "positive" control will be used (Cordova harbor) to verify that the sample collection and methods are working.
 A minimum of twenty five cells will be utilized to determine the extent of damage at the individual level.
 Impacted sites will be compared to control sites within the bay (e.g., bed rock mussels with no underlying oil bed), and to regional controls (Montague Island).
 Samples will be analyzed blind.
-200 mussels will be contracted out to Dr. Robert Thomas of California State University at Chico.
+200 mussels will be analyzed from winter, and 200 from summer collections.
+Comet analyses will be contracted out to Dr. Robert Thomas of California State University at Chico.
 See table 1 for numbers and sites compared to other measurements.